The martyr Ayatollah Ali Khamenei. Photo: Khamenei.Ir/file photo.

 Dalal Zainabi – March 1, 2026

-It has become commonplace for those who support the liberation of Palestine and are against the US-empire to ridicule the Islamic Republic for not developing nuclear weapons.
-However, I believe that history will prove the correctness of Ayatollah Ali Khamenei’s fatwa prohibiting them.
+It has become commonplace for those supporting the liberation of Palestine and opposing the US empire to ridicule the Islamic Republic for not developing nuclear weapons.
+I, however, believe that history will vindicate the wisdom of Ayatollah Ali Khamenei’s fatwa (ruling) prohibiting them.

 If Iran had nuclear weapons, then Iranian hypersonic missiles would not currently be striking Tel Aviv.
-If Iran had nuclear weapons, then the Zionist comprador Gulf kingdoms would not be in crisis and US-NATO bases in over six countries would not be burning.
+If Iran had nuclear weapons, the Zionist comprador Gulf kingdoms would not be in crisis, and US-NATO bases in over seven countries would not be in flames.

-When the martyr Sayyed Ali Khamenei made the honorable choice to refuse nuclear weapons, he was making the choice for Islamic Iran to be the spear against global Zionism in a world that has been emptied of conscience.
-Iran could have sat back with nuclear deterrence while the people of Gaza continue to be slaughtered.
-However, it is precisely because Iran does not have nuclear weapons that it can engage in direct military confrontation with the United States and “israel.”
-And it is precisely because the Islamic Republic did not strike first against the US and “israel” that its hands are free to rain missiles on US assets across the entire region of West Asia.
+When the martyr Sayyed Ali Khamenei refused nuclear weapons, he chose for Islamic Iran to be the spear against global Zionism in a world void of conscience.
+Iran could have easily sat back with nuclear deterrence while the people of Gaza continued to be massacred.
+However, it is precisely because Iran does not have nuclear weapons, that it engaged in direct military confrontation with the United States and “israel.”
+And it is because the Islamic Republic did not strike first against the US and “israel”, that it’s free to rain missiles on US assets across the entire region of West Asia.

 For the Leader, Iranian blood is not more valuable than the blood of Gaza.
 It is not more valuable than the blood of Yemen and South Lebanon and the millions of Arabs suffering under US occupation and tyrannical fascist regimes.
-The blood of the 150 Iranian schoolgirls massacred by US missiles in Minab Elementary School on Saturday is mixed with the blood of the tens of thousands of children in Gaza slaughtered by the same monstrous people wielding the same US-made weapons.
-The sacrifices of the pure blood of these martyrs is not in vain and, God willing, the battle of True Promise 4 will usher in an era where the US and israel can no longer slaughter children with impunity.
+The blood of the 165 Iranian schoolgirls massacred by US missiles in Minab Elementary School on Saturday is intertwined with the blood of the tens of thousands of children in Gaza slaughtered by the same monstrous people wielding identical US-made weapons.
+The sacrifices of the pure blood of these martyrs is not in vain, and God willing, the battle of True Promise 4 will usher in an era where the US and israel can no longer slaughter children with impunity.

-The martyr Sayyed Ali Khamenei’s decision to forbid nuclear weapons was also in defense of the Islamic Republic.
+Furthermore, the martyr Sayyed Ali Khamenei’s decision to forbid nuclear weapons was in defense of the Islamic Republic.
 Nuclear weapons do not stop imperialist soft-war technologies.
-If the Islamic Republic had developed nuclear weapons it would not have stopped the US-israeli organized terror riots in January, nor would it have ended the suffocating unilateral sanctions regime that undermines social fabric and stresses the state.
-For example, Pakistan’s nuclear weapons have not stopped it from succumbing to imperialist hybrid war.
+Take Pakistan as an example: its nuclear weapons have not stopped it from succumbing to imperialist hybrid war.
+If the Islamic Republic had developed nuclear weapons, it would not have stopped the US-israeli organized terror riots in January, nor would it have ended the suffocating unilateral sanctions regime undermining social fabric and stressing the state.

 The resilience of any revolution comes from the masses.
 The Islamic Revolution survives because of the support it maintains from the Iranian people and these direct confrontations with the enemy have weakened the forces of reaction inside Iran and strengthened national cohesion.

-The sovereign decision of the Democratic People’s Republic of Korea to acquire nuclear weapons is their right.
-Their demand is to be left alone by the forces of imperialism, this is what Comrade Kim Jong Un expressed in his most recent speech.
-Whereas Iran’s sovereign decision to not acquire nuclear weapons reflects the dedication of the revolution to supporting regional resistance forces in a proactive way.
-Both sovereign decisions are the right of their respective countries and they should not be pitted against one another.
+The sovereign decision of the Democratic People’s Republic of Korea to acquire nuclear weapons is its right.
+The DPRK’s demand is to be left alone by the forces of imperialism; this is precisely what Comrade Kim Jong Un himself expressed in his latest speech.
+On the other hand, Iran’s sovereign decision not to acquire nuclear weapons reflects the revolution’s dedication to proactively supporting regional resistance forces, rather than taking a verbal stance.
+Such sovereign decisions are the right of their respective countries, and should not be pitted against one another.

 The position of the Leader reflects the Islamic Republic’s dedication to Palestine and internationalism.
-This principled dedication is what makes the Islamic Revolution an inspiration to free people of the world, whether they are Muslim or not.
-In a world of “realpolitik,” the martyr Ali Khamenei will be remembered as the Leader who refused to even speak with the mass murdering pedophile US president and the Leader who made “Death to America” and “Death to Israel” into policy rather than just a slogan.
+This principled commitment is what makes the Islamic Revolution an inspiration to the free peoples of the world, whether Muslim or non-Muslim.
+In a world of “realpolitik,” the martyr Ali Khamenei will be remembered as the Leader who refused to so much as chat with the mass-murdering pedophilic US president, and the Leader who made “Death to America” and “Death to Israel” into policy rather than just slogan.

-When the Leader chose not to allow nuclear weapons, he knew very well that it might result in his martyrdom at the hands of the most evil forces on earth today.
+When the Leader chose not to allow nuclear weapons, he knew very well that it may one day result in his martyrdom at the hands of the most evil forces alive.

-Praise be to Allah for the wisdom of this great leader who chose sacrifice instead of submission, a wise leader who chose internationalism and chose to follow the path of Imam Ali (peace be upon him.)(1)
+Praise be to Allah for the wisdom of this great leader, who chose sacrifice instead of submission; a wise leader who pursued internationalism and the path of Imam Ali (peace be upon him.)(1)

-Thanks be to Allah that we are blessed to live in an age with such honorable leaders and that those who love humanity can deliver such powerful blows to those who hate humanity.
+Thanks be to Allah of our blessing to live in an age with such honorable leaders—those with love for humanity, delivering powerful blows to dehumanizers.

 Leader of Iran, Sayyed Ali Khamenei, Martyred in US-Israeli Aggression